 However, a traditional eCommerce platform generally doesn’t provide eCommerce brands the capability to deliver experiences to these devices.

-The second factor, and this might be the most pivotal one, is that we are now seeing more brands, who have historically used their site for the sole purpose of content distribution, are now expanding to eCommerce - in particular, in the B2B space.
+The second factor is that we are now seeing more brands, who have historically used their site for the sole purpose of content distribution, expanding to eCommerce - in particular, in the B2B space.
 A study by Statista reveals that B2B eCommerce sales will reach $1.2 trillion by 2021.

-The main reason for this is that we are now seeing more millennials, a generation that expects a personalized experience on handheld devices, entering the workforce.
+The main reason for this is that we are now seeing more millennials, a generation that expects a personalized experience on handheld devices, increasing in buying power.
 According to the Harvard Business Review, nearly half of B2B buyers, as of 2021, are millennials.

 Headless Commerce vs Traditional eCommerce

-The main difference between a headless commerce platform such as our friends at Foxy and a traditional commerce platform is that with a headless solution, you get freeflow access to data from a variety of sources.
-And you also have the freedom to do what you want to do with this data.
+The main difference between a headless commerce platform and a traditional commerce platform is that with a headless solution, you get free-flowing access to data from a variety of sources.
+You also have the freedom to do what you want to do with this data.

-A traditional commerce platform, on the other hand, comes with a built-in frontend, which manages all your data processes and functions, generally control how you can present your content and how you access your data.
+A traditional commerce platform, on the other hand, comes with a built-in frontend, which manages all your data processes and functions, and generally controls how you can present your content and access your data.

 Let’s take a look at some of the main differences between a headless eCommerce platform and a traditional eCommerce platform:

 |Headless Commerce Platform||Traditional CMS|